scriptboy1990/chaindesk-systemd/README.md

-# chaindesk-systemd
+# 💻 Chaindesk-systemd
-Services for running Chaindesk on a server
+This repository provides systemd services for running Chaindesk on a Linux server.

+#